Hedging short-maturity Asian options in local volatility models: Short-maturity option prices

-In Section \ref{sec:Short maturity asymptotic for a sensitivity}, short-maturity asymptotic formulas for the delta values will be presented in terms of the Asian volatility and the European volatility. \begin{remark} From the definition of $\sigma_A(T)$ and $\sigma_E(T)$, we can observe that they depend only on the first argument $t$ of the volatility function $\sigma(t,x)\,.$ For any $0\le t\le T\,,$ the local behavior of $x\mapsto\sigma(t,x)$ near $x=S_0$ does not affect $\sigma_A(T)$ and $\sigma_E(T)\,.$ \end{remark} We compute asymptotic results for the call and put options as an example of Theorem \ref{thm:option price}.
-This generalizes the result in Theorem 6 of \cite{PirjolDan2016SMAO} for the ATM case. \begin{ex} Let $P_A^{\textnormal{call}}$ and $P_A^{\textnormal{put}}$ be the Asian call and put prices with the strike $K,$ i.e., the payoff functions are $\Phi(x)=(x-K)_+,$ and $\Phi(x)=(K-x)_+,$ respectively.
+We obtain asymptotic results for the call and put options as an example of Theorem \ref{thm:option price holder}.
+This generalizes the result in Theorem 6 of \cite{PirjolDan2016SMAO} for the ATM case. \begin{example} Let $P_A^{\textnormal{call}}$ and $P_A^{\textnormal{put}}$ be the Asian call and put prices with the strike $K,$ i.e., the payoff functions are $\Phi(x)=(x-K)_+$ and $\Phi(x)=(K-x)_+,$ respectively.
 Then,